emoltz/Website/README.md

 So I took 6 days or so off of this project to learn Django a bit better.
 I made some smaller sample projects and now I feel better equipped to frame this project up.

 Everything is working as expected now, and all that is left to do is... make the site.

+## July 27, 2022
+Got the blog models to work with the database and feed stuff to the front end.